jucax/meme-generator-project/Readme.md

-Contains all the files for aa meme szgenerator that allowed me to practice the basic contents.
+cContains all the files for aa meme szgenerator that allowed me to practice the basic contents.